Issue: Unintentional poisoning

 Poisoning is a much larger public health issue than is generally recognized, with children being particularly at risk of unintentional poisoning.
-For Canadians of all ages, poisoning is the fifth leading cause of injury deaths, hospitalizations and emergency room visits.
-Researchers estimate that half of all poison exposures occur among children younger than six years of age.
+For Canadians of all ages, poisoning is the third leading cause of injury deaths.

 Prevention of poisoning is best accomplished through a multifaceted approach combining education, enforcement and environmental modifications.